turingschool/backend-curriculum-site/module3/slides/fundamental_javascript.md

 ## Warmup

-1. With the person next to you discuss two questions you are planning to ask on your job shadow.
+1. What are your thoughts about JavaScript?

 ---